mobilemancer/au2-hyperproductivity-for-the-web/README.md

 1. Do use TypeScript

+1. Use vanilla CSS

 1. Data bind to children

-1. Don't data bind between children (if thry don't ALLWAYS share parent)
+1. Don't data bind between children (unless they ALLWAYS share parent)

 1. Use Events for communication between remote components

-1. Use vanilla CSS

 1. Use Signals